apache/mxnet/example/deep-embedded-clustering/README.md

 ## Data

-The script is using MNIST dataset
+The script is using MNIST dataset.

 ## Usage
 run `python dec.py`